bciuca/gpio-tester/README.md

 ### Usage

 Start the server `node app`, nn a web browser, go to http://[your pi ip]:8080.
 The GPIOs can be set as either "in" or "out".
-Out mode will write to the GPIO when the i/o checkbox is clicked (checked is has a value of 1 otherwise 0).
+"Out" mode will write to the GPIO when the i/o checkbox is clicked (checked is has a value of 1 otherwise 0).
+"In" mode will highlight the GPIO item on the page when triggered.